jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### itemref

-One thing we have not marked up yet, is to associate the Photograph with the image on the page.
-We need to fix that, because a rich snippet for a Photograph is unlikely to show up for a photograph without a value for the `image` property.
+So far the image is not associated with the Photograph or any items on the page.
+That needs to be fixed, because a rich snippet for a Photograph is unlikely to show up without a value for the `image` property.
 The problem is that the image is not nested within the same `div` where the Photograph is defined.